 CFRA says “Let the crypto community rejoice.”
 The Trump administration effectively marks the end of the enforcement era, and should herald in guidance and potential rules (which would be beneficial!) for issuers and exchanges.
 “Expect more openness to banking crypto firms, beneficial tax policies, legislative progress, and discussion of the U.S. government buying Bitcoin (e.g., strategic reserve),” CFRA says.

 Pure-play Bitcoin ETFs allow you to enjoy Bitcoin’s gains without having to own a separate cryptocurrency account.
-And as far as Bitcoin ETFs go, it’s difficult to argue against IBIT, which is the largest such ETF by assets and one of the cheapest.
+And as far as Bitcoin ETFs go, it’s difficult to argue against IBIT, which is the largest such ETF by assets.
 IBIT is designed to reflect the fund’s investment exposure to the Bitcoin it owns.
 By the way: This Bitcoin is held in various accounts, and the private keys associated with this Bitcoin are kept in “cold storage,” which is to say, they’re generated and stored offline, with computers or devices that aren’t connected to the internet—effectively protecting IBIT’s Bitcoin from hacking.

 If Bitcoin continues its ascent, the iShares Bitcoin Trust ETF will undoubtedly be one of the best ETFs of 2025.